Enhancing Performance of Point Cloud Completion Networks with Consistency Loss: Background

 Recently, attention-based architectures have grown in popularity as the go-to architecture for PCCN.
 For example, PoinTr \cite{yu2021pointr} use a geometry-aware transformer architecture to estimate coarse point predictions before performing refinement via FoldingNet \cite{yang2018foldingnet}, while Seedformer \cite{zhou2022seedformer} introduces Patch Seeds as a new shape representation which contains seed coordinates and features of a small region in the point cloud.

 Zhiang et al. proposed detecting unseen point clouds from partial point clouds using a multi-stage points prediction approach based on point density \cite{zhang2020preservedpointcloudcompletion}.
 The MSCPN method attempts to detect unseen point clouds in multiple stages, utilizing the geometric features of the partial point clouds \cite{ZHANG2020101925_Multi_Stage_Point_Completion_Network_with_Critical_Set_Supervision}.
 Wang et al. proposed predicting unseen point clouds by predicting the geometric edges of the unseen point clouds from the geometric features of the partial point clouds \cite{wang2021voxelbasednetworkshapecompletion}.
 Zhang et al. suggested predicting unseen point clouds using the geometric shape of the unseen point clouds with skeleton-detailed transformer models \cite{9804851_Point_Cloud_Completion_via_Skeleton_Detail_Transformer}.
 PointAttN \cite{Wang_Cui_Guo_Li_Liu_Shen_2024_PointAttn} introduced a method for predicting incomplete point clouds using fast-computation attention mechanisms for point clouds.
 AdapointTr \cite{yu2023adapointr} aims to predict unseen point clouds by utilizing an adaptive geometry module, while SVDFormer \cite{zhu2023svdformercomplementingpointcloud} predicts unseen point clouds based on partial point clouds and multi-view image projections of the partial point clouds.
+SOE-Net \cite{29} introduces a self-attention and orientation encoding network for point cloud-based place recognition.
+It employs a PointOE module to capture local information from eight orientations and a self-attention unit to encode long-range feature dependencies, achieving state-of-the-art performance in place recognition tasks.

 FSC proposed a novel method for predicting unseen point clouds from very small partial point clouds using a two-stage refinement process for global and local geometric feature prediction.
 Wu et al. \cite{wu2021density_dcd_loss} introduced a novel density-aware Chamfer Distance loss to improve the prediction of unseen point clouds, particularly in regions lacking dense known point clouds.
+Recent advancements include CASSPR \cite{Xia_2023_ICCV_CASSPR_Cross_Attention_Single_Scan_Place_Recognition}, which improves LiDAR-based place recognition by combining point-based and voxel-based methods with a hierarchical cross-attention mechanism.
+Another approach, ASFM-Net \cite{10.1145/3474085.3475348_ASFM_Net_Assymetrical_Siamese_Feature_Matching_Network_for_Point_Completion}, introduces an asymmetrical Siamese feature matching network for point completion, utilizing iterative refinement to generate complete shapes from partial inputs.